Vandana Shiva: Career

-Her first book, Staying Alive (1988), helped change perceptions of third world women.
 In 1990, she wrote a report for the FAO on Women and Agriculture titled "Most Farmers in India are Women".
 She founded the gender unit at the International Centre for Mountain Development (ICIMOD) in Kathmandu and was a founding board member of the Women's Environment & Development Organisation (WEDO).

 She received the Right Livelihood Award in 1993, an award established by Swedish-German philanthropist Jakob von Uexkull.

 Shiva's book Making Peace With the Earth discusses biodiversity and the relationship between communities and nature.
 "Accordingly, she aligns the destruction of natural biodiversity with the dismantling of traditional communities—those who 'understand the language of nature'".
 David Wright wrote in a review of the book that to Shiva, "the Village becomes a symbol, almost a metaphor for 'the local' in all nations".

 Shiva has also served as an advisor to governments in India and abroad as well as non-governmental organisations, including the International Forum on Globalization, the Women's Environment & Development Organisation and the Third World Network.
 She chairs the Commission on the Future of Food set up by the Region of Tuscany in Italy and is a member of the Scientific Committee that advised former prime minister Zapatero of Spain.
 Shiva is a member of the Steering Committee of the Indian People's Campaign Against WTO.
 She is a councilor of the World Future Council.
 Shiva serves on Government of India Committees on Organic Farming.
 She participated in the Stock Exchange of Visions project in 2007.

 In 2021, she advised the government of Sri Lanka to ban inorganic fertilizers and pesticides stating "This decision will definitely help farmers become more prosperous.
 Use of organic fertilizer will help provide agri products rich with nutrients while retaining the fertility of the land."
 The policy applied overnight, with the main purpose to save State foreign exchange bills on imported fertilizers, caused a crisis with a significant reduction of farming output in several sectors, hitting the tea industry in particular and reducing rice yields were by one third.
 The ban was overturned seven months later.